CameronAre/ICP2017F/Quiz/1/readme.md

 **1.**
-B. D.
+A. D.

 **2.**
-A
+B. C.

 **3.**
-git help
+git help -a